powerofknowing/adfsec/adf-security-usecase.md

 * [ ] Ensure that network communication to Data Factory Data Channel does not go over public internet. e.g. ExpressRoute private peering

 ## 2. Self-Hosted Integration Runtime (SHIR)

+* [ ] Ensure that default-allow-RDP Port 3389 is removed from SHIR VM NSG rules. [[1.1](adf-security-baseline.md#11-protect-azure-resources-within-virtual-networks)]
+* [ ] Ensure that SHIR hosting VM Network Security Groups (NSG)s are monitored. [[1.2](adf-security-baseline.md#12-monitor-and-log-the-configuration-and-traffic-of-virtual-networks-subnets-and-nics)]
+* [ ] Ensure that NSG Flow logs v2 are enabled for SHIR VM. [[1.2](adf-security-baseline.md#12-monitor-and-log-the-configuration-and-traffic-of-virtual-networks-subnets-and-nics)]
+* [ ] Ensure that Traffic Analytics are enabled and sent to Log Analytics Workspace (LAW) for Sentinel. [[1.2](adf-security-baseline.md#12-monitor-and-log-the-configuration-and-traffic-of-virtual-networks-subnets-and-nics)]
 * [ ] Ensure that default port 8060 used by SHIR for secure communication is changed.
 * [ ] Ensure that data store credentials are not stored locally in SHIR.
-* [ ] Ensure that SHIR hosting VM Network Security Groups (NSG)s are monitored.
-* [ ] Ensure that default-allow-RDP Port 3389 is removed from SHIR VM NSG rules. [[1.1](adf-security-baseline.md#11-protect-azure-resources-within-virtual-networks)]
-* [ ] Ensure that NSG Flow logs v2 are enabled for SHIR VM.
-* [ ] Ensure that Traffic Analytics are enabled and sent to Log Analytics Workspace (LAW) for Sentinel.

 ## 3. Linked Services
 ## 4. Data Access